ARGOeu/argo-scg/README.md

 This pipeline, in addition to filter and handler defined by the tool, uses two built-in filters. `is_incident` filter allows non-ok (1, 2, 3) statuses and resolution events to be processed.
 That way the events with OK status are not passed to the handler (only in case of resolution).
 There is also `not_silenced` filter - that one allows only events which have not been silenced.

+### Multiple tenants in single namespace

+Normally, each namespace is used for a single tenant.
+It is possible, though, to configure the namespace to be able to handle multiple tenants.
+This should only be used for tenants with small number of checks and entities.
+In case of multiple tenants, from the user's point of view, it is only necessary to define the namespace explicitly for the tenants that are going to be run in the same namespace. `scg-reload.py` tool will then automatically configure the namespace with information from multiple tenants.

+The step with fetching data from the web-api and POEM are tenant-specific, so this is done in a loop.
+After the data have been fetched, they are merged together, taking into account duplicate checks or entities, and then they are created in the namespace.
+Filters, handlers and pipelines are created only once per namespace.
+When running the checks, `sensu2publisher.py` handler also takes into account possible multiple tenants, and fetches the appropriate AMS Publisher queue from the configuration file.
+If there are any discrepancies, the tool will inform the user to make the necessary adjustments.